multi-learn/summit/docs/source/tutorials/installation.rst

 Install |platf|
 =======================================

-Multiview Platform is a package developped for Python3.x.
+|platf| is a package developped for Python3.x.

 To sum up what you need to run the platform :